kalekimmel/RateMyCollege/README.md

 Node.js
 MongoDB (Ensure MongoDB is running)

-Create a .env file in the root of the backend directory and add the following:
+Create a .env file in the root of the backend directory and add the following :

 PORT=5000
 MONGODB_URI=mongodb://localhost:27017/schools